 Qualtrics is easy-to-use yet powerful enough to satisfy most researchers.
 Tutorials, webinars, and useful documentation are all available via Qualtrics University, which includes their five-step online training program to help you master Qualtrics.

 - Ability to add skip logic, display logic, and branching logic to your surveys

 - Export options to Excel, SPSS, XML, HTML

-Current faculty, staff, and students can create a Qualtrics account by visiting the UNLV Qualtrics home page and registering with either a Lotus Notes or Rebelmail account.
+Current faculty, staff, and students can create a Qualtrics account by visiting the UNLV Qualtrics home page and registering with either a UNLVMail or Rebelmail account.

 Frequently Asked Questions

 Who is eligible for a Qualtrics account?